Southern Highlands (New South Wales): Robertson

 Home of the Big Potato and Fountaindale Grand Manor "AKA" Ranelagh House.
 Fountaindale Grand Manor, originally built in 1924 and opened as Hotel Robertson, has had an interesting history.
 The Hotel boasted a nine-hole golf course, two tennis courts, croquet, lawn bowls, billiards, fishing, hunting, horseback riding, and an onsite mechanic who looked after guest's cars during their stay.
 The hotel won the "Most luxurious hotel in the Commonwealth" award in 1925, and was the first hotel in Australia to have phone lines to every room.

 Wineries

-The Highlands in the last decade has become a small yet significantly growing wine and cellar door region in New South Wales.
+The Highlands in the last decade has become a small yet significantly growing wine and cellar door region in New South Wales (NSW).
 It is believed that temperate climate, high annual rainfall as well as quality basalt soil makes it a perfect place for viticulture.
 There are many reputable wineries and vineyards that are located in the Highlands such as Joadja Estate, Bendooley Estate, Centennial Winery, St Maur Wines, Southern Highland Wines, and Eling Forest Winery.
-Some of these wineries have won awards nationally as well as internationally for the optimum quality of their wines.
+Some of these wineries have won awards nationally as well as internationally for the quality of their wines.

 Varieties primarily cultivated in the region are; chardonnay, riesling, sauvignon blanc, pinot noir and cabernet sauvignon.